swilkodev/CleanFunc50/README.md

 ### FunctionApp

-This layer is the entrance to the application and utilises the Azure Functions runime.
-This layer depends on both the Application and Infrastructure layers, however, the dependency on Infrastructure is only to support dependency injection.
+This layer is the entrance to the application and utilises the Azure Functions runtime.
+This layer is designed to be thin veneer within minimal logic and no application concerns.
+It depends on both the Application and Infrastructure layers, however, the dependency on Infrastructure is only to support dependency injection.
 Therefore only *Startup.cs* should reference Infrastructure.

 ## Support